Jones slopes and coarse volume of near-alternating links: Introduction

 Let

-It is well known that for any link diagram $D$, we have $h_n(D)\leq d(n)$, $d^*(n) \leq h^*_n(D)$ and the first equality is achieved when $D$ is $A$-adequate, while the second equality is achieved when $D$ is $B$-adequate.
-This follows from \cite{LT88}, \cite[Lemma 5.4]{Lic97}, and \cite{FKP13}.
-Therefore, if $K$ is $A$-adequate (resp. $B$-adequate) then there is a single Jones slope in $js_K$ (resp. in $js^*_K$).
+It is well known that for any link diagram $D$, we have $h_n(D)\leq d(n)$, $d^*(n) \leq h^*_n(D)$ and the first equality is achieved when $D$ is $+$-adequate, while the second equality is achieved when $D$ is $-$-adequate.
+This follows from \cite{LT88}, \cite[Lemma 5.4]{Lic97}, and \cite{FKP11, FKP13}.
+Therefore, if $K$ is $+$-adequate (resp. $-$-adequate) then there is a single Jones slope in $js_K$ (resp. in $js^*_K$).

-If $D$ admits an $A$-(resp. $B$-)adequate diagram, then \cite{Oza11} implies that the all-$A$ (resp. all-$B$) state surface is essential.
-An all-$A$ or all-$B$ state surface was shown by \cite{FKP13} to realize $js_K, jx_K$, or $js^*_K, jx^*_K$, respectively.
-As noted, a near-alternating diagram is $B$-adequate, so the all-$B$ state surface of $D$ realizes the Jones slope of $js^*_K$ and $jx^*_K$.
-The surface $F_G$ and the all-$B$ state surface of a near-alternating diagram verify the Strong Slope Conjecture for these knots.
+If $D$ admits a $+$-(resp. $-$-)adequate diagram, then \cite{Oza11} implies that the all-$+$ (resp. all-$-$) state surface is essential.
+An all-$+$ or all-$-$ state surface was shown by \cite{FKP11, FKP13} to realize $js_K, jx_K$, or $js^*_K, jx^*_K$, respectively.
+We show that a near-alternating diagram is $-$-adequate in Lemma \ref{lem:nabad}, so its all-$-$ state surface realizes $js^*_K$ and $jx^*_K$.
+Thus, the surface $F_G$ and the all-$-$ state surface of a near-alternating diagram verify the Strong Slope Conjecture for these knots, see Corollary \ref{cor:ssj}.

-\begin{rem} Numerical evidence, particularly those from 3-string pretzel knots \cite{LV} and fusion knots \cite{GR14}, suggests that the graphical conditions imposed on a near-alternating knot diagram are the best possible to ensure that Jones slope are integral and realized by state surfaces.
-In other words, if a knot diagram $D = \partial(F_G)$ where $G$ is a 2-connected, finite, weighted planar graph without one-edged loops with a single negative edge of weight $r<0$, so that the quantities $\omega$ and $t$ still make sense, we expect that $\frac{\omega}{t} \leq r$ implies that the Jones slope is rational, or, it is not realized by a state surface.
-We will address this in a future project. \end{rem}